 Mother of Muses (Bob on piano)

 Band introductions (Bob on piano)

-Dylan’s next show is on Sunday, October 9 at the Yayla Arena, Krefeld, Germany.
+Dylan’s next show is on Monday, October 17 at AFAS Live concert hall in Amsterdam, The Netherlands.
 He reaches the UK on October 19, for a 12-date tour that includes four nights at the London Palladium.
 This will be Bob’s first UK tour for five years.